conor52/Milestone-Project-2/README.md

 ## Features left to Implement

-**Accommodation/flight booking system:** As I was writing up this Readme, I realised in the event seeking user story case, that person would merely look at the map on the esports-events page, location and date and would then have to leave my website to go to another to book things like their flights, accommodation etc. It had me thinking, was there any way I could have implemented that on my website so they could spend more time on my website?
+**Accommodation/flight booking system:** As I was writing up this Readme, I realized in the event seeking user story case, that person would merely look at the map on the esports-events page, location and date and would then have to leave my website to go to another to book things like their flights, accommodation etc. It had me thinking, was there any way I could have implemented that on my website so they could spend more time on my website?
 If those ideas weren't feasible, perhaps I could have added an
 API that could get me Korean Laws on how to stay over there in accordance to the law, or a transport API to show you how to get from the airport to the venue.
 The possibilities  are endless here.
 I could have prompted this page up even further.